 - The key to optimizing a practice’s workflow to both reduce burnout and increase revenue is to focus the energy and effort of everyone in the practice on making the very best use of the practice’s number one resource – the physician’s time.
 Thoughtfully redesigning office visit workflows can create an optimal support team in which every job in the practice, from the receptionist to the billers, becomes a tool for increasing that time.
 From clinical workflows to staff management, to the way the physical office is set up – if they all work together to save time for the physician, everyone involved benefits – including the patients.

 Dr. DeChant has multiple tips for achieving these changes, which include looking at staff utilization (and communication) and redesign of the physical office to encourage and support that communication.
 He will also discuss how the efficient use of technology can support and offload tasks that are overloading staff.
-All of these will be discussed in the webinar.
 You can read another article on the important topic of physician burnout here.

 Going on vacation will no longer cut it if you are unsatisfied with your work and are suffering from burnout because of feeling overwhelmed by running your practice.
 Recognizing that your time with the patient is not just one aspect of the practice, but is literally the main product, can set the stage for changes you can make that will reduce your burnout and increase satisfaction not just for you, but your entire staff.